L5-pds/pds-project/README.md

       IdentityFile "~/.ssh/id_rsa"
   ```

- - Clone this repository :
+ 3. Clone this repository :

   - `git clone github:tarikouu/pds-project.git`

+ 4. Good job !
+You can now start coding (y) Have lots of fun !